infamily/infinity1.0/README.md

     supervisorctl reload

-Make fab dev deploy from your local repository
+Make fab dev deploy from your local repository.